wentasah/msfsm/README.md

 - No "advanced" template magic.
 Light template usage (understandable to me) is allowed :)
 - Allows multiple instances of the same state machine (as opposed to [tinyfsm][])
-- Enforce passing of additional data when transitioning to selected states (e.g. error code must be specified when entering an error state).
+- Compile-time enforcement of passing additional data when transitioning to selected states (e.g., error code must be specified when entering an error state).
 - Supports nested state machines

 Installation
 ------------

-This is a header-only library.
+MSFSM is a header-only library.
 Just copy it to your project and include it.

 Documentation